JeffersonLab/Example-Fitting-Codes/Python/README.md

 (r) = 0.805 & 0.011 fm."

 This Python code does exactly this.
-First fitting the data upto 3 fm^{-3} and then passing the parameter A to a second fit.
-Amusingly this fit give 0.853  +/-  0.018.
+First fitting the data upto 3 fm^{-2} and then passing the parameter A to a second fit upto 1.05 fm^{-2}.
+Amusingly this fit give 0.853  +/-  0.018 fm.